SlothLady/MySQL-Backup-Tool/README.md

 This script allows you to backup a MySQL database to, optionally a local folder, and upload the backups to a remote server using SCP.
 This script also has a dry run option to allow you to just test your connection settings and for neccessary privileges without doing a backup.

-Can be automated with a cron job.
+Can be automated with a cron job and different config files can be used for multiple database backups, this allows you to use one script for many deployments and databases.

 ## Usage